Child Care Provider

 This is a 16-week course in partnership with the Community College of Baltimore County (CCBC) that prepares job seekers with disabilities for certification that can lead to employment as childcare providers.

 The program includes classroom instruction and a nine-week internship experience at an approved and licensed childcare facility in the community.
-This program is offered at DORS WTC campus, as well as at select locations throughout the state.
+This program is offered at DORS' WTC campus in Northeast Baltimore.

 Training Includes: